auth0/docs/articles/appliance/customer-hosted/custom-domains/index.md

 ## Configuring Custom Domains

-You may configure custom domains for your tenants via the [custom domains set-up area](/appliance/dashboard/tenants#custom-domains) of the [tenants page in the PSaaS Appliance configuration area](/appliance/dashboard/tenants).
+You may configure custom domains for your tenants via the [custom domains set-up area](/appliance/customer-hosted/dashboard/tenants#custom-domains) of the [tenants page in the PSaaS Appliance configuration area](/appliance/customer-hosted/dashboard/tenants).

 ## Custom Domains for PSaaS Appliance's Hosted in Auth0’s Private Cloud

 If your PSaaS Appliance is hosted in Auth0’s private cloud, your domains will end in *auth0.com*.
-If you want to use a custom domain with your customer-facing applications, see [Information Requirements for Setting Up the PSaaS Appliance in Auth0's Private Cloud](/appliance/private-cloud-requirements).
+If you want to use a custom domain with your customer-facing applications, consider the [Auth0-Hosted PSaaS Appliance](/appliance/auth0-hosted).